toastboard/Arch_Proj/README.md

   - run command `python3 main.py`
   - login using the username and password provided or use any username/password from the database
   - follow the menu

+####Note:
+ Only basic functionalities were implemented in the main page.
+Feel free to add or test any class objects/methods if you would like to explore more.